dmarticus/dmarticus.github.io/_reading/2020-10-25-week-twelve.md

 title: "10/19 - 10/25"
 layout: post
 tags: [history, computer science, machine learning, ocaml, programming languages, operations, scala, nanotechnology, poker, blogging]
+summary: "This week I have a mixed bag of pretty dense content, and other than the two podcasts and the first link I mostly skimmed the content, but many of these links are rich resources that you can continue to come back to.
+I recommend bookmarking any link you find interesting.
+Enjoy!"
 ---

 This week I have a mixed bag of pretty dense content, and other than the two podcasts and the first link I mostly skimmed the content, but many of these links are rich resources that you can continue to come back to.
 I recommend bookmarking any link you find interesting.
 Enjoy!